Winner 'Best Album' 2020 Parliamentary Jazz Awards

 “A stunning album…Kate Williams’ writing for the trio and strings is pure perfection…Georgia’s heartwarming and emotional voice…is able to convey the meaning of a song with such passion and conviction… add[ing] a depth to the lyric that could otherwise be missed in lesser hands.”
 Jazz Views

-Finding Home is Georgia’s collaboration with award-winning pianist/composer Kate Williams (Bobby Wellins, Stan Sulzmann, Pete Hurt Jazz Orchestra) in a collection of songs, old and newly co-written, arranged for trio, string quartet and voice, linked by the many concepts of Finding Home.
+Finding Home is Georgia’s collaboration with award-winning pianist/composer Kate Williams (Bobby Wellins, Stan Sulzmann, Pete Hurt Jazz Orchestra) in a collection of songs, old and newly co-written, arranged for voice, piano trio, string quartet and guitar, linked by the many concepts of Finding Home.
+The album features the impressive Guastalla Quartet and a guest appearance from Kate’s father, classical guitarist John Williams.

 Kate’s multi-layered compositions and arrangements reveal their deeper narrative within Georgia’s searing lyric writing and emotive live performances.
 From the tragedy of the refugee crisis to romantic spoken word groove, reworked classics from Chile, Brazil and the Great American Songbook and a focus on the natural world, loss and hope: Finding Home prompts many questions and delivers multiple answers.

-The album features a guest appearance from Kate’s father – classical guitarist John Williams – and a striking trilogy of songs (The Last Boy on Earth, Halfway) seen through the eyes of children, inspired by stories and events that Georgia was told first hand, witnessed or learnt about during time spent volunteering with refugee groups in Northern France and the UK these last 3 years.
+At its heart is a striking trilogy of songs (The Last Boy on Earth, Halfway, We Walk), seen through the eyes of children, that were inspired by stories and events Georgia was told first hand, witnessed or learnt about during time spent volunteering with refugee groups in Northern France and the UK during the last 3 years.